andraugust/andraugust.github.io/quantum-1.md

 $$

-These eigenvectors can be used to calculate measurement probabilities.
+These eigenvectors can be used to calculate the probability of measurement outcomes.
 For example, if the spin starts in $$\ket{+z}$$ the measurement probabilities are

 $$